-Prerequisites: ED 201, PSYC 206, ED 320 and at least eighteen term hours in English.
+Prerequisites: ED 201, PSYC 206, ED 430 and at least eighteen hours in English.
 Curriculum and methods in teaching English in secondary schools with an emphasis on lesson plan writing and demonstration lessons.
-Fifteen hours of participation in a high school classroom are required.
+Ten hours of participation in middle/high school classroom is required.
 Three hours of lecture.